Tips: Group Shots Cheat Sheet

 6. Practice, practice, practice: Did we mention… practice?!

-A well-written and well-delivered father of the bride speech can help to set the tone for the wedding, build a connection with the guests and make a lasting impression so it’s worth putting the work in to ensure all goes well on the day.
+A well-written and well-delivered father of the bride speech can help to set the tone for the wedding, build a connection with the guests and make a lasting impression, so it’s worth putting the work in to ensure all goes well on the day.
 The key to success is preparation, practice and delivery.
 By using these tips, you’ll be able to deliver a heartfelt, meaningful and memorable father of the bride speech that will be cherished by all.

 Need Tips & Advice?